decred/dcrwallet/rpc/documentation/api.md

 - `InvalidArgument`: The network address is ill-formatted or does not contain a valid IP address.

-- `InvalidArgument`: The private passphrase is incorrect.
+- `InvalidArgument`: The private passphrase is not supplied, but discoveraccounts is requested.

 - `InvalidArgument`: The username, password, or certificate are invalid.
 This condition may not be return `Unauthenticated` as that refers to the client not